Can Bird Droppings Damage Your Roof

 Effect on Solar Panel

 Roof-mounted solar panels have become a modern haven for pigeons and other bird species.
 That is because solar panels provide warmth and shelter from the wind and rain.
-More so, it is a perfect spot for nesting under the panels, which ultimately results in massive bird-dropping problems.
-Apart from the fact that these birds cause damage to solar panel wiring, they also create a mess by leaving their droppings on top of them.
+Moreover, it is a perfect spot for nesting under the panels, which ultimately results in massive bird-dropping problems.
+Apart from causing damage to solar panel wiring, birds also create a mess by leaving their droppings on top of them.
 If left to sit for an extended period, these droppings can damage solar panels and diminish their efficiency.

 Blocked Gutters

 Pigeons picking on dried poop can drop this waste into your gutters.
-These bird droppings contain seeds that may likely create additional problems for your roof drainage system.
+Bird droppings contain seeds that may create additional problems for your roof drainage system.
 When bird poop is sitting for some time on top of your roof, wind or rain will eventually wash it with the seeds into gutters.
 It won’t take long for these seeds to grow into weeds and shrubs inside them, thus affecting water flow.
 A clogged downpipe will eventually lead to roof leakages.
-Make sure you clean your gutters regularly to ensure that they are free of debris and other waste products left by pigeons.
+Ensure you clean your gutters regularly to keep them free from debris and other waste products left by pigeons.

 Moss Growth

-Moss thrives in shady, damp places and is commonly grows on roofs.
-Failure to tackle moss growth heads on can result in water leaks and damage.
+Moss thrives in shady, damp places and commonly grows on roofs.
+Failing to address moss growth directly can lead to water leaks and potential damage.
 In addition, it can also clog your drainage and gutters.
-Moss retains moisture, and this could further hamper the efficiency of your roof materials.
+Moss retains moisture, which could further compromise the efficiency of your roof materials.
 For sure, if birds and pigeons regularly leave droppings on your roof, the moss problem can be difficult and more expensive to contain.
 The nutrients from pigeon poop stimulate moss growth.
 More reasons why you need to get rid of pigeons and bird pests from your roof.

 Native Bird Laws

 Some laws protect native birds.
-So you need to follow laid-down protocols when getting rid of the bird.
+Therefore, you must follow established protocols when disposing of the bird.
 Some of the legal methods of preventing birds from nesting on your roof include roof spikes and bird deflectors.
 If you don’t want to face the wrath of the law, then make sure you contact a reputable bird control service for assistance.

 Tips on How to Clean Bird Poop from Your Roof

 Pigeons and pest birds can cause thousands of dollars of damage to your roof, building, vehicle, and solar panels.
-Do not hesitate to get rid of bird droppings from your roof.
-And if the problem still lingers, contact a professional bird control service to help find a lasting solution to the menace.
+Do not hesitate to remove bird droppings from your roof.
+If the problem persists, consider contacting a professional bird control service to help find a lasting solution to the issue.

 FOR PEACE OF MIND